rlucioni/chirp/README.md

 # Chirp

-A microblogging platform written in Clojure and backed by PostgreSQL.
+A microblogging platform written in Clojure and backed by MySQL.
 This branch is configured for deployment on Amazon's Elastic Beanstalk.

 ## Configuration